Atopic dermatitis: Hard water

+The prevalence of atopic dermatitis in children may be linked to the level of calcium carbonate or "hardness" of household drinking water.
+Living in areas with hard water may also play a part in the development of AD in early life.
+However, when AD is already established, using water softeners at home does not reduce the severity of the symptoms.

 Role of Staphylococcus aureus

-Colonization of the skin by the bacterium S. aureus is extremely prevalent in those with atopic dermatitis.
+Colonization of the skin by the bacterium S. aureus is prevalent in those with atopic dermatitis.
 Abnormalities in the skin barrier of persons with AD are exploited by S. aureus to trigger cytokine expression, thus aggravating the condition.